m-noor/IrisData_Project/README.md

   * Pearson (default): assumes linearity, normal distribution and homoscedasticity (data equally distributed about the regression line
   * Kendall: does not seem to be apply here because there is no ranking
   * Spearman: non-parametric, no assumption about data distribution.
 Indicates monotonic relationship (i.e.  rate of change that is not necessarily constant.
-  * S > P values indicate monotonic, non-linear relationship
+  * A (Spearman correlation > P correlation) value indicate a monotonic, non-linear relationship

 3. `os` and `sys` libraries are called together with datetime to make a string containing the root folder and current date and time, so that `pathlib.mkdir` can be invoked to make a folder to save the output files (e.g. C:\20180402_1424).
-For confirmation, this path is also printed out to the screen so that the user know the exact path.
+For confirmation, this path is also printed out to the screen so that the user knows the exact path (instead of searching the whole disk).

 4. A second string, containing the descriptive statistics calculated by `pandas`, is then constructed and written into a file called [iris_data_summary.txt](outputs/iris_data_summary.txt).